kmadjei/django_studybuddy/README.md

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

+- only the owners can update and delete their own information
+- only a user can edit their own post
+- if user is not logged in.
+He/she is not allowed to be on the chat room home page
+- use conditional template for displaying login and register form
+- added login, logout, restricted pages, and registeration

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z